akornato/autonomous-lottery-dapp/README.md

 ## React

-Frontend uses context provider with React Hooks pattern for global state management, initialized (hydrated) from SSR.
+Frontend uses context provider with React Hooks pattern for global store, initialized (hydrated) from SSR, and then updated on contract events.

 ## Styling